hapijs/hapi/API.md

     - `domain` - the domain scope.
 Defaults to `null` (no domain).
     - `autoValue` - if present and the cookie was not received from the client or explicitly set by the route handler, the cookie is automatically added to the response with the provided value.
-      The value can be a function with signature `function(request, next)` where:
+      The value can be a function with signature `function(request)` where:
         - `request` - the [request object](#request-object).
         - `next` - the continuation function using the `function(err, value)` signature.
     - `encoding` - encoding performs on the provided value before serialization.
 Options are: